nschonni/BingAds-docs/BingAds/bingads-12/campaign-management-service/asset.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines the base object of an asset.
+description: Defines the base object of an asset with a unique Bing Ads identifier that can be reused across multiple ads.
 ---
 # Asset Data Object - Campaign Management
-Defines the base object of an asset.
+Defines the base object of an asset with a unique Bing Ads identifier that can be reused across multiple ads.

 Do not try to instantiate an *Asset*.
 You can create a [TextAsset](textasset.md) that derives from it.